ryanmcdermott/clean-code-javascript/README.md

 ### Favor functional programming over imperative programming
 JavaScript isn't a functional language in the way that Haskell is, but it has a functional flavor to it.
-Functional languages are cleaner and easier to test.
+Functional languages can be cleaner and easier to test.
 Favor this style of programming when you can.

 **Bad:**